MatthewCaseres/AWS-Notes/source/Databases.md

 Amazon DynamoDB is a serverless NoSQL database.
 With RDS you have to choose what kind of EC2 instance Amazon will manage your database on.
 With DynamoDB we don't worry about that.
 We can scale up and down as much as we like without worrying about the size of an EC2 instance.

-We don't have to worry about availability or fault tolerance, they are built right in.
+We don't have to worry about availability or fault tolerance, that is part of the offering.

 ### Performance